 What material is being stored?
 Type of commodity – liquid, solid, fragile, hazardous?

 Is it stored in individual boxes or on pallets?
-What are the overall width, depth, and height dimensions?”
+What is the overall width, depth, and height dimensions?”
 Is the load going to be uniform in dimension?

 What will the weight of each box or pallet be?